 Christmas Market in Piazza Santa Croce

 Every December the fabulous Santa Croce square hosts a lively Christmas Market, with stalls selling various art crafts, candles, sweets and Christmas themed decorations from Italy and abroad.
 This year it starts on the 23rd of November and lasts until 22nd December 2019 (10am-10pm).

 This is a more traditional event, inspired by country values.
 Hosting a traditional market, it will be held in Piazza S.S.
-Annunziata on the 8th, 9th of December 2018 for the occasion of the Immacolata feast known as “Fierucola”.
+Annunziata on the 7th, 8th of December 2019 for the occasion of the Immacolata feast known as “Fierucola”.
 Among other things there promises to be delicious organic food and handmade art-crafts.
-If you miss it, don’t worry, the Fierucola is back on Sunday 16th December in Piazza Santo Spirito.

 Feeling the festive atmosphere?
 Find out why Tuscany is truly special at Christmas, including the best places to visit and delicious sweet treats!